 Ensures that meeting minutes are taken and handled appropriately

 Ensures that minutes are taken either by the secretary or administrative assistant; or, if neither is present, assign a committee member to take minutes.

+Ensures that all meetings are accessible to the committee members through assistive technology or other means (ex. closed caption, interpreter, etc.)

-Reviews draft minutes submitted by the secretary or administrative assistant (or the assigned committee member), and suggest revisions as necessary
+Reviews draft minutes submitted by the secretary or administrative assistant (or the assigned committee member), and suggest revisions as necessary.

-Liaises between the committee and the Faculty Senate by
+Liaises between the committee and the Faculty Senate by:

-Reporting to the Senate on the work of the committee as requested by Senate and/or as scheduled by the EC (at least once per quarter)
+Reporting to the Senate on the work of the committee as requested by Senate and/or as scheduled by the EC (at least once per quarter).

-Reporting to the committee on any Senate work relevant to the committee
+Reporting to the committee on any Senate work relevant to the committee.

-Liaises between the committee and the Faculty Senate Executive Committee by
+Liaises between the committee and the Faculty Senate Executive Committee by:

 Providing the Executive Committee with timely written and oral communications as needed regarding the committee’s work and concerns of lack of member participation, if any.

-Preparing and presenting motions to the Executive Committee for Senate consideration, and being present at Senate meetings when they are presented.
+Preparing and presenting motions to the Executive Committee for Senate consideration and being present at Senate meetings when they are presented.

 4.7.3.
-Preparing and presenting the committee’s Annual Report to the Senate/Executive Committee
+Preparing and presenting the committee’s Annual Report to the Senate/Executive Committee.

-Collaborates with other Senate and University committee chairs, as needed
+Collaborates with other Senate and University committee chairs, as needed.

-Prepares and sends evaluative letters of committee members regarding participation (annually)
+Prepares and sends service letters for committee members regarding participation (annually).

 Responsibilities of the committee secretary or administrative assistant

-Prepares meeting minutes, which should include meeting date and time, names of attending and absent members, and motions as approved by the committee, start and end times
+Prepares meeting minutes, which should include meeting date and time, names of attending and absent members, and motions as approved by the committee, start and end times.

-Forwards draft minutes to the committee chair for review, and make revisions as appropriate
+Forwards draft minutes to the committee chair for review, and makes revisions as appropriate.

-Forwards an electronic committee-approved minutes to the Faculty Senate Office
+Forwards an electronic committee-approved minutes copy to the Faculty Senate Office.

-Arranges location of meetings, and any equipment needed for telephone connections or presentations
+Arranges location of meetings, and any equipment needed for telephone connections or presentations.
+Works with committee chair to ensure accessibility.

 Responsibilities of the committee members

-Attend committee meetings and other events, e.g., forums, related to committee business
+Attend committee meetings and other events, e.g., forums, related to committee business.

-Review meeting documents and prepare for upcoming meetings
+Review meeting documents and prepare for upcoming meetings.

-Participate actively in carrying out the committee’s responsibilities, outlined in Section 2
+Participate actively in carrying out the committee’s responsibilities, outlined in Section 2.

-6.3 Prepare reports and lead discussions on specific topics, as assigned at committee
+6.3 Prepare reports and lead discussions on specific topics, as assigned at committee.

 Committee Reports